-Sometimes in life, we find ourselves at a crossroads.
-We see a future we want, but believe we are unqualified.
-We either turn away and find an alternate route or we suck in a deep breath and take that first step into the unknown.
-I am at one of those crossroads now.
+We either listen to that voice or we don’t.
+We can turn away, refusing God’s plan and subsequent blessings, taking an alternate—safer—route, or draw a deep breath and take that first step into the unknown.
+I am at one of those crossroads.
 I know I have a story to tell.
 I know I enjoy writing.
 But how to proceed?
-Well, I’m learning that as I go.
+I’m learning that as I go.

 This is not the first time I’ve been in this position.
 In 2000, I was emergency-certified as a high school math teacher.
 I entered my first classroom with no preparation.
 No teaching degree.
 No opportunity to student teach under a master’s tutelage.
 What made me think I could do that?

 God laid out a path before me.
 My role?
 Follow it.
 A demanding job, it challenged me.
 I left in tears more days than not in the first six weeks.
 But God put me there for a reason, and I trust Him.
 So I hunkered down, asked questions, read books, attended conferences, and finally, I became a talented teacher.

 I had a lot of help.
 And support.
 I’m positive I would have failed without people encouraging me, pushing me along.

 My current crossroads?
 I stared down an author road full of unknowns.
 I didn’t even know what questions to ask.
 But God laid the path before me.
 I had a story to tell.
 So, I started writing my first novel six years ago.
 When I finally typed the words The End, euphoria filled my soul.
 Little did I know, that was not the end.
 Just the opposite.

 Authors are supportive.
 People who strive to create something perfect, who battle the demons, who ignore the “imposter syndrome”—these people recognize the struggle in others.
 And they reach out.
 I stumbled across a hashtag on Twitter—#writingcommunity—and pulled back the curtain on a new world.
 Pitch parties, critique groups, writing prompts, contests… so many resources awaited a mouse click away.